siesto-rivera/polis/README.md

 That should run docker compose with the development overlay (see below) and default configuration values.

+You may encounter an error on mac if AirPlay receiver is enabled, which defaults to port 5000 and collides with Polis API_SERVER_PORT.
+You can change this in your `.env` file or disable AirPlay receiver in system settings.

 Visit `localhost:80/createuser` and get started.

 ### Docker & Docker Compose